-Andrew practices motivational interviewing and solution focused brief therapy to assist clients to identify their values, goals and strengths and to effect positive change in their lives.
+Andrew practices motivational interviewing, solution-focused brief therapy and cognitive behavioural therapy, to assist clients to identify their values, goals and strengths, and to effect positive changes in their lives.
 He also practices mindfulness-based cognitive therapy to help clients build skills for: distress tolerance; emotion regulation; and interpersonal effectiveness.
 Well connected to the recovery group community, Andrew understands the power of the 12 Steps and providing meaningful service to the both recovery and the wider community.

 Andrew practiced as lawyer for over 25 years and has a BA in law from Kent University and a Masters in law from King’s College, London.
 He was in private practice with Linkers and with Hogan Lovells international law firms; and he was General Counsel of FedEx’s Asia Pacific Division and with International SOS during that time.
 He also has an Executive MBA, jointly from Kellogg, Northwestern University and HKUST.

 Many of us want to know how a person becomes an addict.
 Such compulsion is often described as a: “bio-psycho-social disease”.
 Some people inherit genetic vulnerabilities.
 They are predisposed to anxiety, depression, anger, stress and impulsivity.
 Some may have suffered dreadful traumas.
 Neglected childhoods.
 Were thrill seekers.
 They got in ...
 Read More